Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Black Hole Phases

 With these scaled parameters and for $ k = 1$, in five dimensions the Hawking temperature in equation (\ref{temperature_T_with_K_and_n}) of the black hole can be expressed as,

 Now we plot the temperature $T$ with respect to the black hole radius $\bar r$ to get the information about the number of black hole solutions in a particular temperature.

 Figure (\ref{tempar}a) illustrates that if the potential is lower than a certain critical value, there exists only one type of black hole solution upto a certain temperature, referred to as the small black hole.
 This solution persists even at zero temperature, known as the extremal black hole.
 At higher temperatures, two additional black hole solutions nucleate, with one referred to as the medium and the other as the large black hole, depending on their size.
 These three types of black holes coexist within a specific temperature range until, at a particular temperature, the small and medium black holes merge and disappear, leaving only the large black hole solution at high temperatures.
 If the potential exceeds the critical value, there is always one black hole solution present for any temperature.
-Figure (\ref{tempar}b) exhibits similar behaviour but for different values of the scaled string cloud density $ \bar a$. \\
+Figure (\ref{tempar}b) exhibits similar behaviour but for different values of the scaled string cloud density $ \bar a$. \\ In order to know the range of potential $\Phi$ and scaled string density $ \bar a$ for which three black hole solutions exist together, we compute the discriminant of the cubic equation of the scaled horizon radius $\bar r$ from equation (\ref{tempbar}) which turns out to be,